brisa-build/brisa/docs/02-building-your-application/03-data-fetching/03-web-context.md

 });
 ```

+> [!CAUTION]
+>
+> It is necessary to watch when to use it, it does not exist during SSR.

 ## Expanding the WebContext

 The `WebContext` in Brisa is intentionally designed to be extensible, providing developers with the flexibility to enhance its capabilities based on project-specific requirements.
 This extensibility is achieved through the integration of plugins, which are custom functionalities injected into the core of each web component.